pwang00/pietcc/Compiler.md

 ### Optimizations (WIP)

 PietCC implements an optimizer that runs on the pre-lowered CFG and LLVM IR.
-The architecture is very loosely insired by LLVM's own optimizer, but greatly simplified.
+The architecture is very loosely inspired by LLVM's own optimizer, but greatly simplified.
 PietCC provides abstractions for custom optimization passes.

 ```rust
 pub trait Pass: Debug {